SethMMorton/input_reader/README.rst

         ...

     # Is lunch served?
-    if 'lunch' in inp:
+    if inp.lunch:
         # If so, what type of soup?
-        if 'soup' in inp.lunch:
         if inp.lunch.soup == 'chili':
             ...

     # Etc...